espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 How to improve the transmission rate of ESP32-S3 USB?
 ---------------------------------------------------------------------------------------------------

-  - To enhance the transmission performance of USB, you can use USB bulk transfer mode, as well as increase the amount of data transferred per packet.
+  To enhance the transmission performance of USB, you can use the USB bulk transfer method, as well as increase the amount of data transferred per packet.

 -------------

 Does the USB interface of ESP32-S3 support USB charging function?
 ---------------------------------------------------------------------------------------------------------------------------------------

-No, ESP32-S3 does not support the USB PD (USB-PowerDelivery) protocol currently.
+  Not supported, currently the USB PD (USB-PowerDelivery) protocol is not supported.

 ------------